cake-build/website/input/docs/extending/addins/best-practices.md

 :::

 **_§5.3_** **Do** test the addin on all [platforms](/docs/running-builds/runners/#supported-platforms) supported by the different Cake runners.

-> **Why?** Different platforms have slight differences in implementation and might break an addin.
-> If required, targeting additional frameworks (e.g. `net5.0`) might be required.

 :::{.alert .alert-info}
 Platforms, supported by Cake, with which an addin is not compatible should be documented in the XML comment of the class containing the aliases.